GreenFlag31/JS-game/README.md

 ⭐️ Bonus questions about Javascript</br>
 ⭐️ Code is separated in 4 differents files to keep organisation optimal</br>
 ⭐️ Use of Object Oriented Programming and Functional Programming</br>
-⭐️ Documenting code with JsDoc
+⭐️ Documenting code with JsDoc</br>
-⭐️ Ranking with results populated from sessionStorage ⭐️ Unicity constraint on the name in the records
+⭐️ Ranking with results populated from sessionStorage</br>
+⭐️ Unicity constraint on the name in the records</br>